harshp1801/Machine-Learning-Concepts-and-Codes/Supervised Learning/Introduction_to_Supervised_Learning.md

     - Regression is a supervised machine learning technique used to make predictions about the continuous variables based on one or more independent features.
     - Regression techniques are further classified as:
         - **Simple Linear Regression:**
-            - Simple Linear Regression technique is used when one independent and one dependent feature is involved, It is one of the simplest statistical model used it assumes that their exist linear relationship betwween input and output feature.
+            - Simple Linear Regression technique is used when a single independent and dependent feature is involved, It is one of the simplest statistical model used, It assumes that their exist linear relationship betwween input and output feature.
 That is the change in the independent feature is directly proportional to dependent feature.
         - **Multiple Linear Regression:**
             - Multiple Linear Regression technique is an extension of simple linear regression where two or more (multiple) independent are involved.
         - **Polynomial regression:**